Right-to-left language features

 Select ligatures and diacritics

-In word-processing programs — such as Word — you can select, find, and replace individual diacritics and individual Arabic characters regardless of whether they are ligated.
+In Word and other word-processing programs, you can select, find, and replace individual diacritics and individual Arabic characters regardless of whether they are ligated.
 Each ligature and diacritic is managed as a discrete unit of a right-to-left language word.

 The following example shows selecting an Arabic word that has a three-character ligature (as each character is selected).